 Do you guys remember our giant DIY ice marbles that we made last winter?
 They are so easy to make and they add such a fun touch to our railing out front.
 I can’t wait for the weather to get cold enough to do it again.
 BUT THIS TIME I’m going to have more purpose for them and turn some of them in to bird feeders!
 What a great idea from Twig and Toadstool!
 [Read more…]

-… you make a shotgun shell wreath and centerpiece for the holidays!
+… you make a shotgun cartridge wreath and centerpiece for the holidays!
 Or maybe you’re the kind of person who doesn’t like to waste things.
 Any things.
-Like used shotgun shells.
-Here’s a couple of easy crafts to repurpose empty shotgun shells.
+Like used shotgun cartridges.
+Here’s a couple of easy crafts to repurpose empty shotgun cartridges.
 (See our other repurpose projects) [Read more…]

 After making the recycled t-shirt headband, I found an even better idea for braiding Celtic Headbands!
 You can read excellent directions for making them here.
 The only changes I made were cutting my strips 3″ wide, and I used a sewing machine instead of hot glue to attach my ends.
 Here’s a picture of my headbands using the 1″ and 3″ widths.
 I’ll be giving these to my niece and great niece!

 These Halloween Party Decorations will be super spooky and fun to make!
 First things first – do NOT eat the trees!
 There is a wire in them.
 (Gulp!)
 Everything else is edible.
 These are yummy and adorable Halloween centerpieces!
 The original post says they are not edible; however, it’s because of the black wire they used.
 Instead of black wire, I twisted my trees together and then used black electrical tape to tie it together.
 [Read more…]